There are various ways of getting help, including this FAQ.

 solver.
 In this case, the process of

-supporting new a solver is fairly easy and we are ready to help setting
+supporting a new solver is fairly easy, and we are ready to help setting

 it up.
 However, extensive testing can be a long and tedious task: again,